OlivierLD/cylon.js.samples/Swagger/README.md

 As such, any REST-aware client can invoke it.
 It will be the bridge between a client (Web browser, curl, REST client program, ...) and the Cylon driver's features your application can be interested in.

-The REST client can be embedded in a web page.
-As Cylon runs on `node.js`, the node server can also be used as an HTTP server.
-We are going to do this _without_ `Express.js`, which is not necessary for this small example.

 #### Step by step
 - generate the server-side stubs, for `node.js`, run the `gen-code.sh` script:
 ```